Jn527fd/local-ai-coding-assistant/README.md

 ### Private Local AI

 - Runs inference through Ollama on the host machine.
-- Lists every model installed in the local Ollama library.
-- Switches between installed models by updating the active-model setting without deleting model files.
+- Discovers locally installed Ollama models and categorizes LLMs, embedders, rerankers, vision models, and unknown models.
+- Detects local OCR engines and PDF parsers when their Python packages or binaries are installed in the backend runtime.
+- Keeps model selection per conversation instead of relying on one global UI switcher.
-- Displays model installation progress, connection state, and user-facing errors.
+- Displays connection state, local model/tool inventory, and user-facing errors.
 - Bounds chat context and model output to keep local inference responsive.